NYX • Jumbo Eye Shadow Pencil - Yogurt • Eye Shadow

 I'm so annoyed because the colour is gorgeous and it would be amazing as a base but it creases so easily and just does absolutely nothing to compliment my other eye make up!

-Can 82% of MUA be wrong?
 I have oily skin, but with my Urban Decay primer, I usually get really good wear out of eyeshadows.
-However, I wore this under Mac's Expensive Pink shadow for a soft date night look and I was so disappointed.
-I came home after 3 and a half hours and I did a double take after I caught a glimpse of myself in the mirror.
+However, I wore this under Mac's Expensive Pink shadow and I was so disappointed.
+I went to the movies and came home about 3 hours later and I did a double take after I caught a glimpse of myself in the mirror.
 It had creased horribly!
 Mind you, I applied primer, then used the yogurt pencil as a base and set with the Mac eyeshadow.
 One of the worst products I've used.
 Like others have mentioned, the clear cap cracks easily but that was the least of my concerns.

 Note: the same pencil in the color Milk is a great brow highlighter and it is long lasting.
 Definitely a hit and miss with this brand.